What is Advance Care Planning?

 In addition to filling out the forms noted above, we’d also recommend you consider the following:

-- Dementia Addendum a C&C exclusive online tool that creates a customized addendum to your advance directive to direct your care should dementia take hold.
+- Dementia Addendum: a Compassion & Choices exclusive online tool that creates a customized addendum to your advance directive to direct your care should dementia take hold.

 - Hospital Visitation Form gives unmarried couples hospital visitation authorization.